rdeprey/replace-color-figma-plugin/README.md

   - Washi Tape
   - Tables
 - Updates all items with the matching color(s) on the current page

+### Unsupported

+- The following items are unsupported:
+  - Components

 ### Coming Soon